Aims and scope

 For further information about the advantages of publishing in a journal from SpringerOpen, please click here.

-All articles published by Research and Practice in Technology Enhanced Learning are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
+All articles published by the Research and Practice in Technology Enhanced Learning are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
 Further information about open access can be found here.

-As authors of articles published in Research and Practice in Technology Enhanced Learning you are the copyright holders of your article and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate your article, according to the SpringerOpen copyright and license agreement.
+As authors of articles published in the Research and Practice in Technology Enhanced Learning you are the copyright holders of your article and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate your article, according to the SpringerOpen copyright and license agreement.